PDF 394 KB

 Alternative methods for more in depth and targeted evaluation of antimicrobial prescribing include point prevalence surveys and clinical audits, such as the National Antimicrobial Prescribing Survey (NAPS).
 For further information on NAPS see the National Antimicrobial Prescribing Survey website.

-Antibiotic Awareness Week is an international initiative occurring in November each year to highlight the threat of widespread antimicrobial resistance.
+Antimicrobial Awareness Week is an international initiative occurring in November each year to highlight the threat of widespread antimicrobial resistance.
 It is a campaign directed towards consumers, professionals and government leaders to promote the importance of antimicrobials to healthcare and awareness of the risks associated with their inappropriate use.

 The NPS has a number of resources for consumers and health professionals to support the appropriate use of antibiotics.